LunaSare/spring2023-data-science/exercises/Making-choices-unit-conversion-challenge-R.md

 2\.
 Test your function by running the example call above.

 3\.
-Modify the function so that if either the input unit or the output unit do not match any of the four unit types given above, have the function print - "Sorry, I don't know how to convert " + the name of the unit provided.
+Modify the function so that if either the input unit or the output unit do not match any of the four unit types given above, have the function print - "Sorry, I don't know how to convert + name of the unit provided".

 4\.
 Use your function to answer the following questions: